jju/bike/220917-jimhornergrandprix2022.md

 [^3]: Off-camber remained my nemesis at [Zombie Baby Walter Cross](221015-zombiebabywaltercross2022.md)

-In the end this turned out to be my best placing of the 2022 season, but it wasn't my favourite race.
+In the end this turned out to be my best placing of the 2022 season[^4], but it wasn't my favourite race.
+That would come [a couple of weeks later](221002-puncheurcross2022.md).

+[^4]: When I later got the ABA results loaded into [crossresults](https://crossresults.com) my score for this - my only top-10 finish in a race - was my worst of my CX career thus far.

 ## results
 * 10th place (out of 11)